-Wait at least two weeks if you would like to repot your new plants.
+Wait at least 30 days if you would like to repot your new plants.
 The plants need to become adjusted to their new environment before adding extra stress.
 Only move them to one pot size larger than what they are growing in.
 For example, if they are in a 3” pot move them to a 4” pot, or transplant a 4”pot to a 5” or 6” pot.

 Use a loose well drained potting mix for your new plants.